TraxData313/MachineLearningTools_Python/README.md

 # MachineLearning_Tools

 Whenever a generalize a tool I will add it here.
-Please feel free to use any code and contace me if you need assist.
+Please feel free to use any code and contact me if you need assist.

 <br>
 <br>